top of page

 2023

 Mr. Harold Pope received his bachelor’s degree and military commission at the University of Dayton.
-He believes in the motto “service is the price we pay to live on this earth” and “everyone can be great because everyone can serve.”
-Harold has always been committed to serving the community.
+He has always been committed to serving the community.
 He is honored to do so as the President of the Lansing Branch NAACP, President of Alpha Phi Alpha Fraternity, Inc., Kappa Delta Lambda Chapter, and an Elder with the Turning Point of Lansing.
 Previously, he has served as Chair of the Board of Directors for Uplift Our Youth Foundation, board member of Big Brothers Big Sisters Capital Region, executive board member of Pilgrim Rest Baptist Church in Lansing, and a member of Lansing’s Juneteenth Commemoration Committee.
 He was also the founder of Guardians of Our Future, a male mentoring program based in Philadelphia, PA, inspired by the Million Man March.

 He was born in Mississippi, raised in Albany, NY, and now resides in Lansing, MI.
 He and his wife, Jennifer, have a blended family: three sons, Courtney, Darrell, and Blake, a daughter, Allison, and two grandsons, Devin and Blake.
 His hobbies include family time, community service, traveling, cooking, swimming, and photography.